 StepsWeb does not provide students with any way of communicating directly with each other.
 There are no chat rooms or forums provided in StepsWeb.
 All interaction with StepsWeb, or its associated websites, is entirely for educational purposes.

-Using Steps and StepsWeb creates user data about the user’s progress on the courses.
+Using Steps and StepsWeb creates data about the student's progress on the courses.

 The data for StepsWeb is created and held on a secure website run by The Learning Staircase.
 That data is recorded under the username you entered when you first set up StepsWeb.
 The database also holds enough information to identify the user and the account owner for billing and administration purposes, but no more.
 Class records are made available to teachers within the same school who have been granted authority to do so by the Administrator of that school's account.